Urban-Meteorology-Reading/SUEWS-Docs/docs/source/parameterisations-and-sub-models.rst

 Snowmelt
 --------

-The snowmelt model within SUEWS is described in Järvi et al. (2014) [Leena2014]_.
+The snowmelt model is described in Järvi et al. (2014) [Leena2014]_.
-Changes in the new model version (since v2016a) have meant that the snow calculation has changed slightly compared to previous versions.
+Changes since v2016a:
-The main difference is that previously all surface state could freeze in 1-h time step, but now the amount of freezing surface state is calculated similar way as melt water can freeze within the snow pack.
+1) previously all surface states could freeze in 1-h time step, now the freezing surface state is calculated similarly as melt water and can freeze within the snow pack.
-The snowmelt-related coefficients have also slightly changed (see `SUEWS_Snow.txt`).
+2) Snowmelt-related coefficients have also slightly changed (see `SUEWS_Snow.txt`).

 Convective boundary layer